CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 Section 122 Is Not Refundable Through CAPE

-CAPE covers only IEEPA tariffs – duties collected under the International Emergency Economic Powers Act using codes 9903.01.xx and 9903.02.xx.
-Section 122 was imposed under entirely different statutory authority.
+CAPE covers only IEEPA tariffs — duties collected under the International Emergency Economic Powers Act using codes 9903.01.xx and 9903.02.xx.
+Section 122 was imposed under entirely different statutory authority and is not part of the IEEPA refund program.

 There is no announced refund mechanism for Section 122 duties.
-If your entries from late February 2026 onward show 9903.03.xx codes, those duties are not part of the IEEPA refund program and cannot be recovered through CAPE.
+If your entries from late February 2026 onward show 9903.03.xx codes, those duties cannot be recovered through CAPE.

 How to Tell Section 122 from IEEPA